Hawaii Family Vacations

-We offer flights not only on all the major airlines, but also one of the largest selections of Hawaii hotels to choose from, including Hilton, Marriott, Hyatt, Starwood as well as prominent local chains such as Aqua, Ohana, Aston and Outrigger.
-Panda ® also allows families the flexibility and convenience of adding activities and tours to their packages, including transportation and admission to the world famous Polynesian Cultural Center, the historic Arizona Memorial at Pearl Harbor and the exciting Atlantis submarine ride off of Waikiki Beach.
-Combined with car rental options from companies such as Hertz, Alamo and Dollar, Panda Travel ® can offer some of the most competitive package rates from the budget minded family traveler to those seeking the utmost in luxury for their family travel to the Aloha State.
+We offer flights on all the major airlines.
+But we also offer one of the largest selections of Hawaii hotels.
+This can include Hilton, Marriott, Hyatt, Starwood and local chains such as Aqua, Ohana, Aston and Outrigger.
+Panda ® also provides the flexibility and convenience of adding activities and tours to our Hawaii family vacations.
+We can add the Polynesian Cultural Center, the Arizona Memorial, the Atlantis submarine ride and more.
+Also, we combined them with car rental options from companies such as Hertz, Alamo and Dollar.
+In short, Panda Travel ® can offer some of the most competitive options for Hawaii family vacations.
+This can include itineraries from the budget minded family traveler to those seeking the utmost in luxury.

-Dole Cannery Maze
+Dole Plantation Maze

 Submarine Tours and Back Country Adventures